 • extreme reactions to criticism

-• calling the emergency services about perceived but delusional symptoms
+• calling emergency services about perceived but delusional symptoms

-• getting into trouble with authorities such as crime enforcement agencies
+• getting into trouble with authorities, such as the police

 Schizophrenia is a severe mental health condition that can involve delusions and paranoia.